OCR-D/ocrd-website/site/en/models.md

 ## Installing resources

-For intalling resources in OCR-D, read the sections [Installing known resources](#installing-known-resources) and [Installing unknown resources](#installing-unknown-resources).
+On installing resources in OCR-D, read the sections [Installing known resources](#installing-known-resources) and [Installing unknown resources](#installing-unknown-resources).

+*Known resources* are resources that are provided by processor developers [in the `ocrd-tool.json`](/en/spec/ocrd_tool#file-parameters) and are available by name to `ocrd resmgr download`, whereas *unknown* resources are models, configurations, parameter sets etc. you provide yourself or found elsewhere on the Internet, which require passing a URL to `ocrd resmgr download`.

 **If you installed OCR-D via Docker,** read the section [Models and Docker](#models-and-docker) *additionally*.